re-airlink/re-panel/README.md

 > [!CAUTION]
-> AirLink was in development for a while and was used by a few people, please wait an release version
+> AirLink is in development for a while and is getting used by a few people, please wait an release version

 # Airlink Panel 🚀